suhenady/python-learning/README.md

 # python-learning

-Practice learning problems using Python.
+Practice learning problems using Python in Jupyter Notebook.